Spartanburg is one of the most populated cities in South Carolina.

-Geocaching is thus a modern-day take on treasure hunting with all its wonderful nuances.
+Geocaching is thus a modern-day take on treasure hunting with all its beautiful nuances.

-Some of the other outdoor activities that you can enjoy at Croft State Park include picnicking, hiking, camping, mountain biking, and others.
+Some other outdoor activities you can enjoy at Croft State Park include picnicking, hiking, camping, mountain biking, and others.

-You can also fish at the vast Lake Craig, which is spread over an expanse of 165 acres.
+You can also fish at the vast Lake Craig, over 165 acres.

 A wonderful playground is also available for young kids.